andreybolonin/ClickatellBundle/README.md

 ## Installation

-Installation is a quick (I promise!)
-7 step process:
+Installation is a quick 5 step process:

 1. Download ArcherClickatellBundle using composer
 2. Enable the Bundle